sheabunge/theme-boilerplate/README.md

 ### JavaScript

 Scripts are stored in `assets/js/source/`; vendor scripts in `assets/js/vendor/`.
-Grunt uses Uglify to concatenate a mixture of these scripts into `assets/js/plugins.min.js` and `assets/js/scripts.min.js`, and create source maps under `assets/js/map`
+Grunt uses [UglifyJS](http://lisperator.net/uglifyjs/) to concatenate a mixture of these scripts into `assets/js/plugins.min.js` and `assets/js/scripts.min.js`, and create source maps under `assets/js/map`

 ### Theme Templates